Curvu/BetterFriendlist/README.md

 ---

-If you have any bug or suggestion, please [create an issue](https://github.com/Curvu/ayu-friends-plus/issues).
+If you have any bug or suggestion, please [create an issue](https://github.com/Curvu/betterfriendlist/issues).

 ## Features
-- Better looking
+- Better UI
 - Favorite friends
-- Alt account list (you need to click twice on favorite button to make it an alt account)
-- Quick invite list
-- Ship list (cleaners and leechers)
+- Search friends
+- Multiple lists that you allow inviting multiple friends at once

 ## Credits
 - ayu friends original creator, **abbie**
+- code improvements, **Geoflay**